* Lead sinks to lowest since early September

 Hansen said traders were focusing on support at $5,800, a key technical level.

-Three-month copper on the London Metal Exchange (LME) had shed 0.6% to $5,836.50 a tonne by 1100 GMT, the lowest since Nov.
-1 and on track to fall for a fourth straight session.
+Three-month copper on the London Metal Exchange (LME) shed 0.3% to $5,850 a tonne in official open-outcry trading after touching $5,830, the lowest since Nov.
+1. It was on track to fall for a fourth straight session.

 * COPPER STOCKS: Copper inventories in LME-approved warehouses <MCUSTX-TOTAL> fell to a five-month low at 224,425 tonnes, while stocks in warehouses tracked by the Shanghai Futures Exchange <CU-STX-SGH> have declined 44% since March to 148,687 tonnes.